zachoriel/We-Have-C-At-Home/README.md

 ---

 You know what's funny?
-I learned more about memory management by working on this project than I ever did in any of the C++ courses I took in college.
+I learned more about memory management by working on this project than I ever did in college.
 I guess making it work in an environment where you're *not supposed* to do it forces you to think about the concepts in a different way.